isomerpages/singhealth-gkps/patient-safety-networks/our-patient-safety-networks/_posts/2023-06-24-post-Compendium of Tools & Resources on Patient Safety.md

 * [SO7 Synergy, partnership and solidarity ](/files/gkpslinka07-20232406.pdf)

+#### To submit best practices on GPSAP for sharing on this platform, please click [Here](https://form.gov.sg/64631e5f0fbfe400126c8e0d)

 ****Disclaimer: the resources and links in this document are accurate as of 24 June 2023.